SuicideCode/TextMarkovGen/README.md

 With valid command line arguments, the application uses the methods of the MarkovModel class to create an order k Markov model of the sample text, select the initial kgram, and make each character selection.

-Please note that a few sample texts h
+Please note that a few sample texts have